-Many sciatica sufferers experience sensations other than pain thoughout the affected areas.
+Many sciatica sufferers experience sensations other than pain throughout the affected areas.
 For example, patients may have to deal with numbness or tingling.
 This can affect the entire leg and even extend into the foot.
-This condition may also result in weakness in the affected leg making it difficult to stand or walk for long periods of time.
+This condition may also result in weakness in the affected leg.
+As a result, it can be difficult to stand or walk for long periods of time.

 The pain can also take on various degrees of sensation.
 For example, patients may experience acute and severe pain or may have to deal with long-lasting aching or burning sensations.
 Once again, the reason for these discrepancies in symptoms is often due to the location and degree of irritation of the sciatic nerve.

 In the most severe cases of sciatica, symptoms may extend to a person’s bowels and bladder.
 This symptom can also span a wide variety ranging from pain when using the bathroom to loss of bowel or bladder control.

 Pain relievers do play a valuable role when it comes to managing symptoms for patients suffering from chronic conditions.
 However, it is important to remember that NSAIDs are not a sciatica cure.
 They just mask the pain for a time.
 Without discovering the underlying cause of the problem and relieving it, the pain will be back again, and long-term use of NSAIDs and other forms of pain medications can lead to stomach problems as well as headaches.

 This raises the question: Is there any way to get natural relief from sciatica and other forms of lower back pain?
 If you suffer from back pain, we’d like to introduce you to upper cervical chiropractic care.